Taiyou/OptofMRI_5HT/README.md

 - 1. Time Series of each session
 - 2. beta values of each session
 - 3. ROIs: 28 Regions of Interest (ROIs)

+(Raw data will be available from Openneuro soon.)

 ## Prerequisite
 For this study, we introduced the following software tools.